dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud-apis/sl-api-overview.md

 ## Authentication

-dbt Cloud authorizes requests to the dbt Semantic Layer APIs.
+dbt Cloud authorizes requests to the dbt Semantic Layer API.
 You need to provide an environment ID, host, and [service account tokens](/docs/dbt-cloud-apis/service-tokens).